 Josh Harris has played saxophone and flute on stages with a range of artists like Whitney Houston, Branford & Wynton Marsalis at Symphony Space NYC, the Temptations, and comedian Don Rickles at the Canyon Club in Los Angeles.
 His introduction to music started at age 4, riding the bus with his mother to New York City for her dance classes, where he watched and heard the musicians playing for them.

-As a jazz & funk fusion tenor sax player and singer, some of his sideman credits include world tours as sax and flute soloist in Whitney Houston’s band, the American Idol Show at CBS studios Los Angeles, Freddie Jackson, La Bamba from the Conan O’Brien Show, trombonist and founder of the Crusaders Wayne Henderson, Tony Award winning vocalist Jennifer Holiday, Mary Wilson from the Supremes and hit maker Martha Reeves with “Dancing in the Streets.”
+Playing saxophone, flute,clarinet and keyboard, some of his sideman credits include world tours as sax and flute soloist in Whitney Houston’s band, the American Idol Show at CBS studios Los Angeles, Freddie Jackson, La Bamba from the Conan O’Brien Show, trombonist Wayne Henderson of the Jazz Crusaders , Tony Award winning vocalist Jennifer Holiday, Mary Wilson from the Supremes and hit maker Martha Reeves with “Dancing in the Streets.”
 He has backed up Los Angeles based jazz vocalist Barbara Morrison and toured with Matt “guitar” Murphy from the Blues Brothers.

 Josh’s experiences as a multi-woodwinds player in theaters and festivals include on Broadway and Off – Broadway show’s in NYC, the Umbria Jazz Festival in Italy, the Kool Jazz Festival in NYC, the Stockholm Water Festival in Sweden, the Oslo, Norway Film Festival, and the Los Angeles 15th annual South Central Jazz Festival with blues artist Roy Gaines Jr.